-The Vanderpump Hotel sits in the ‘boutique, design-forward lifestyle hotel’ category, prioritizing atmosphere, aesthetics, and location over resort scale, amenities, or a traditional Las Vegas hotel experience.
+The hotel sits in the boutique lifestyle category, prioritizing atmosphere, aesthetics, location, and nightlife access over resort scale, broad amenities, or a traditional mega-resort experience.

-If you’re deciding whether to book the Vanderpump Hotel before it opens, the choice comes down to this:
+If you’re deciding whether to book Vanderpump Hotel, the choice comes down to this:

-- Choose Vanderpump Hotel if you want a centrally located, design-driven boutique stay and are comfortable booking an unproven property
+- Choose Vanderpump Hotel if you want a centrally located, design-forward boutique stay with strong nightlife appeal

-- Choose The Cosmopolitan of Las Vegas if you want a similar focus on atmosphere and nightlife with a more established experience
+- Choose The Cosmopolitan of Las Vegas if you want a similar focus on atmosphere with a more established luxury-resort experience

-- Choose larger Strip resorts like Bellagio or ARIA if you want a full-service hotel with more amenities and predictability
+- Choose larger Strip resorts like Bellagio or ARIA if you want broader amenities, more dining depth, and greater predictability

 Before booking, it’s also important to understand how pricing fluctuates in Las Vegas.
 Our Las Vegas Hotel Deals guide explains when and why prices spike.

-Because Vanderpump Hotel has not opened yet, pricing should be treated as provisional.
-Early rates may reflect curiosity around the opening, central Strip location, boutique positioning, and demand from travelers interested in the Vanderpump brand rather than proven guest experience.
+Because Vanderpump Hotel is newly open, pricing should still be evaluated carefully.
+Early rates may reflect curiosity around the opening, the central Strip location, boutique positioning, and demand from travelers interested in the Vanderpump brand.

 The biggest question is whether rates settle closer to a boutique lifestyle hotel or rise toward larger central Strip resorts during weekends and event periods.
 Until the hotel has real guest feedback, the value depends on how much you prioritize location, design, and novelty over predictability.

-Vanderpump Hotel makes the most sense before opening if the rate is competitive with nearby central Strip options and you are comfortable booking an unproven property.
-If pricing approaches proven hotels like Bellagio, ARIA, or The Cosmopolitan, many travelers may prefer waiting for post-opening reviews.
+Vanderpump Hotel makes the most sense if the rate is competitive with nearby central Strip options and you are comfortable booking a newer hotel experience.
+If pricing approaches proven hotels like Bellagio, ARIA, or The Cosmopolitan, many travelers may prefer a more established option until broader guest feedback develops.

 Is Vanderpump Hotel Replacing The Cromwell?